 The Cupertino giant released its first batch of Mac computers with its M1 silicon chipsets, specifically the MacBook Air, entry-level MacBook Pro and Mac mini, and is expected to give its higher-end computers the same treatment in early 2021.

 The combination of Apple hardware and software are what has made its iPhones and iPads some of the best smartphones and tablets for years and years.
 To get the maximum benefits of Apple's M1 computers you need to be using software that makes the most of this new combination.

 Apps original designed for Intel processors will still work on M1 computers, but they have to be significantly reworked to gain M1 benefits.
 It's a process that's ongoing, so in the meantime it's best to make sure you're using optimized apps if your new computer has an M1 chip.

 Here are some notable apps that have made the jump.
 You can find a full list here.

 All of Apple's own apps that come preloaded on any new MacBook Air, MacBook Pro and Mac mini will be optimized for M1.
 This includes apps like Safari, Messages, Notes, Mail, Preview, iMovie and Pages — they'll all work great and efficiently.

 Video Conferencing: Zoom

 As of December 21, Zoom officially rolled out an update to its video calling app so that it natively supports Apple's silicone.
 This is a big deal given that the holidays are bound to be a popular time for video calls.
 Also, video calls are one of the things that typically hit your laptop's battery life the hardest.

-Adobe's Lightroom is one of the first Adobe Creative Cloud apps to be optimized for the Apple M1 chip, for example, while it will release M1-optimized versions of Lightroom Classic, Photoshop and Camera Raw "as soon as they are ready."
+Adobe's Lightroom was the the first Adobe Creative Cloud apps to be optimized for the Apple M1 chip.
+And since then Adobe has released M1-optimized versions of its Photoshop app.

 Browsers: Chrome (or Safari)